hkm007/Food-Recipe-React-App/README.md

-# A React APP that for knowing Food recipes alongwith its associated Calories
+# A React APP for providing Food recipes alongwith its associated Calories, images and many more

 ### 1. To use:
    Install node.js